a-n-rose/python-sound-prep/README.md

 ## Sound Exploration

 These are a collection of functions that I use from time to time when working with sounds.
+They cover:

+* visualizations
+* preparation of sound for online environment (i.e. JupyterLab)
+* adding soundfiles together
+* etc. (no examples prepared)

 ## Installation